shaolinmatadordeporco199ac-maker/Script-Eternal-Nights-by-Azaleia_Scripts-in-YouTube-/README.md

         Foxy = Color3.fromRGB(255, 0, 0),
         Bonnie = Color3.fromRGB(0, 100, 255),
         Chica = Color3.fromRGB(255, 255, 0),
-        ["Golden Freddy"] = Color3.fromRGB(255, 215, 0),
-        GoldenFreddy = Color3.fromRGB(255, 215, 0)
+        Goldenfreddy = Color3.fromRGB(255, 215, 0)
     }

     Env.AnimatronicESPEnabled = value

-    local function UpdateModel(Model)
+    local function ApplyESP(Model)
         if not Model:IsA("Model") then return end

         local Color = Colors[Model.Name]
         if not Color then return end

+        -- Goldenfreddy pode não ter Humanoid
         local Humanoid = Model:FindFirstChild("Humanoid", true)

+        if Model.Name ~= "Goldenfreddy" then
-        if not Humanoid or not Humanoid:IsA("Humanoid") then return end
+            if not Humanoid or not Humanoid:IsA("Humanoid") then return

-        local Highlight = Model:FindFirstChild("AnimatronicESP")
-        local Billboard = Model:FindFirstChild("AnimatronicName")

-        if Highlight then
-            Highlight.Enabled = Env.AnimatronicESPEnabled
             end

-        if Billboard then
-            Billboard.Enabled = Env.AnimatronicESPEnabled
         end
-    end

-    local function ApplyESP(Model)
-        if not Env.AnimatronicESPEnabled then return end
-        if not Model:IsA("Model") then return end

-        local Color = Colors[Model.Name]
-        if not Color then return end

-        local Humanoid = Model:FindFirstChild("Humanoid", true)
+        local Root =
-        if not Humanoid or not Humanoid:IsA("Humanoid") then return end

-        local Root = Model:FindFirstChild("HumanoidRootPart", true)
+            Model:FindFirstChild("HumanoidRootPart", true)
             or Model:FindFirstChild("Head", true)
+            or Model:FindFirstChildWhichIsA("BasePart", true)
             or Model.PrimaryPart

         if not Root then return end